joanna350/ASP_extended/Readme.md

 ### Project Scope
-- Gaussian Process has two main challenging features
+- Gaussian Process is nonparametric regression model with two main challenging features.
 - One is the complexity of kernel fit.
-In the spirit of Automated Statician Project, the project offers kernel search through linear combination
+In the spirit of Automated Statician Project, the project offers kernel search through linear combination.
 - Another is computational cost.
-It derives from taking the inverse of covariance.
+It derives from taking the inverse of covariance, O(n^3).
 This is a field of active research in GP domain.
 - This project provides an automated solution to the combined challenge.
 - Similar effort was precedent, and was referred as the [baseline](http://proceedings.mlr.press/v64/kim_scalable_2016.pdf) of the result comparison.
-By deploying Stochastic Variational Inference, the code achieves massive reduction in time.
+By deploying Stochastic Variational Inference, the code achieves reduction to O(m^3), seen in result.
 - Evaluation metric for kernel fit is Bayesian information criteria

 #### Environment: